What’s CelticFest Mississippi and why do you do it?

 Does the Celtic Heritage Society have a mailing list?

 We definitely do, and we use it to get the word out about CelticFest, concerts, ceilis (dance events), et cetera.
 We never do anything smarmy, like trading or selling email addresses.
 We LIKE you, so we keep that information safe!
-Mailing list sign up is here.
-We no longer send printed “postal” mailouts and newsletters, so be sure to sign up for the email list!
+We are also on Facebook and Twitter.
+You can sign up for our email list located on the menu at the top of the page.

 I’d like to volunteer to help .
 How do I do that?